kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex2_PIM_Self_Approval.md

 ### Task 3 - Self-activate the Helpdesk Admin role

-At this point in Holly's pilot project, the **PIM-Helpdesk-Administrators** group has been made eligible for the Helpdesk administrator role.
-The members of the group (Alex Wilber and Joni Sherman) can now be assigned the Helpdesk Administrator role using Azure AD Privileged Identity Management.
-Holly wants to test out the PIM process in her pilot project.
-In this task, you will take on the role of Alex Wilber, who will submit a request to self-approve assigning the Helpdesk Administrator role to his user account.

 1. In LON-CL1, right-click on the **Edge** icon on the taskbar and in the menu that appears, select **New InPrivate window**.

 2. In your InPrivate browsing session, enter the following URL in the address bar: **https://portal.azure.com**